 U.S. EPA Class A "Exceptional Quality" biosolids (composted sewer sludge) are allowed for use around all types of garden plants.
 Examples:

-- Milorganite A product of Milwaukee biosolids that has been heat-dried resulting in a relatively high guaranteed nutrient analysis (5-2-5).
+- Milorganite, a product of Milwaukee biosolids that have been heat-dried resulting in a relatively high guaranteed nutrient analysis (5-2-5).

 - This is a relatively new soil amendment for the U.S. Research studies are attempting to determine biochar’s effects on soil carbon storage, soil reclamation, and improving the nutrient and water retention of soils.